 There are three stations that where you can board the train and they are all wheelchair accessible.

-At the Main Street Station there is a ramp located to the right if you facing the train station from Main Street.
+At the Main Street Station, there is a ramp located to the right if you are facing the train station from Main Street.
 It is a pretty steep ramp so I usually ask for a little help.
 Once you are at the top there is a gate where you will wait for a Cast Member to board the train.

-I’ve never boarded at the Frontierland station but I have used the ramp to exit.
+I’ve never boarded at the Frontierland Station but I have used the ramp to exit.
 It is another long ramp with a few steep parts.

 The easiest station to board and exit the train is the Fantasyland station located in Storybook Circus.
 Since it is new it was built with wheelchair users in mind.

 The Walt Disney World Railroad is another great attraction for wheelchair users.
-We like to take a ride on the Walt Disney World Railroad on the last day of our Walt Disney World vacation.
+We like to take a ride on the Walt Disney World Railroad on the last day of our vacation.
 We head to the Magic Kingdom to take a final stroll along Main Street and then head to the train station for a grand circle tour of the park.
 The Magic Kingdom is beautiful from the train and you are able to see parts of it that you can’t see any other way.
 It is a fun and relaxing way to end a vacation.